-- Be careful with airport ATM
+6. Be careful with airport ATMs

 Shop around for currency conversion and don’t use the first ATM you find.
 The machines conveniently located in airports usually charge high fees or commissions.

-- Get to the Airport Early
+7. Get to the airport early

 It’s easy to think that because you’ve been to a few airports you’ve been to them all.
 Wrong.
 Until I experienced the security queue in Københavns Lufthavn (Copenhagen Airport, Denmark) I had this impression that most airports are efficient beasts.
-An hour and a half of waiting, very strict rules when it comes to liquids and the way one shuffles through the scanner, and being almost the last one to board my flight had me reconsider this.
+An hour and a half of waiting, very strict rules when it comes to liquids, and the way one shuffles through the scanner, and being almost the last one to board my flight had me reconsider this.

-- Hire a Bike
+8. Hire a bike

 We found the best way to get around Paris, Berlin, Copenhagen and Warsaw was by bike.
 The bicycle infrastructure in each of these cities varied a lot but one thing was for sure, cycling is part of life and is a quick and fun way of exploring.
-Our favourite hiring scheme was Vélib’ in Paris.
-You pay a small fee to access the system (1,70 at the time of writing) and can use a bike for 30 minutes for free.
+Our favourite hiring scheme was ‘Vélib’ in Paris.
+You pay a small fee to access the system (1,70€ at the time of writing) and can use a bike for 30 minutes for free.

 We hired bikes in Paris, Berlin, Copenhagen, and Warsaw.
-The Vélib’ system in Paris was without doubt the most comprehensive and value-for-money.
+The Vélib’ system in Paris was without a doubt the most comprehensive and value-for-money.

-- Use public transport
+9. Use public transport

 Most European cities have robust networks of public transport.
-Intercity and intercountry high-speed trains, underground metro rail, light-rail, buses I was quite taken by Düsseldorf, Germany.
-For a city smaller than Adelaide it had trams galore, an underground rail system, and linked neatly with the rest of Europe with high-speed rail.
+Intercity and intercountry high-speed trains, underground metro rail, light-rail, buses – I was quite taken by Düsseldorf, Germany.
+For a city smaller than Adelaide it had trams galore, an underground rail system and linked neatly with the rest of Europe with high-speed rail.

-- Low-cost airlines are often very basic (and crafty)
+10. Low-cost airlines are often very basic (and crafty)

 Like with airports, not all low-cost airlines are the same.
 You think Jetstar is basic?
 Try flying some of the European low-cost carriers.
-I didn’t read an email from one unnamed carrier as carefully as I should have and got stung 419 z?oty ($140AUD) at the gate to check in!
+I didn’t read an email from one unnamed carrier as carefully as I should have and got stung 419 złoty ($140 AUD) at the gate to check in!

-- Be vigilant of swindlers and street sellers
+11. Be vigilant of swindlers and street sellers

 I’ll admit it, I found it quite entertaining watching tourist after tourist get duped by three cup shuffle in the shadow of the Eiffel Tower.
 But those guys before kept winning?
 Isn’t it uncanny they look like brothers?
 Have your wits about you, don’t sign things or buy things from people in odd places and don’t ride with strangers.

-- Use your hotel safe
+12. Use your hotel safe

-To avoid huge transaction fees it is a good idea to withdraw more cash less often.
-Keep it in your hotel safe, if they have one, to keep it well safe.
+To avoid huge transaction fees it is a good idea to withdraw more cash, less often.
+Keep it in your hotel safe, if they have one, to keep it well – safe.
 Likewise cameras, watches, and other valuables.
-As a further precaution, I read it somewhere recently, If it would ruin your afternoon if it were stolen, don’t take it with you.
+As a further precaution, I read it somewhere recently, ‘If it would ruin your afternoon if it were stolen, don’t take it with you.’

-- Do a free walking tours
+13. Do a free walking tour

 Many cities run free walking tours.
 The best we found was by the Free Walking Tour Foundation in Kraków.
 You can join when you want, leave when you want, and leave a tip if you want.
 A guided tour of a city or particular attraction will always give you a better understanding of it.
 And when it’s free, what have you got to lose?

-- When in doubt, ask
+14. When in doubt, ask

 After getting lost many handfuls of occasions, especially in the straße of Berlin, we soon realised it was better to ask for help than think of yourself as a master of navigation.
 Everyone we asked for directions or recommendations was only too happy to assist.

-- Check if your hotel has air conditioning
+15. Check if your hotel has air conditioning

 Many European and British hotels don’t.
 We learned this the hard way, suffering through many nights where the inside temperature didn’t dip below 30!
 Modern accommodation usually had effective systems.

-- Carry a refillable bottle
+16. Carry a refillable bottle

 Tap water in most European cities is perfectly safe to drink.
-Interestingly, and as much as this is the case, you’ll be hard pressed to be served it in Polish cities.
-Hotel rooms usually boast free bottles of water and at restaurants, when asked, they’ll bring you bottled still or sparkling for a fee though, in z?oty, the cost is negligible.
+Interestingly, and as much as this is the case, you’ll be hard-pressed to be served it in Polish cities.
+Hotel rooms usually boast free bottles of water and at restaurants, when asked, they’ll bring you bottled still or sparkling for a fee – though, in złoty, the cost is negligible.
 When out for the day, fill up your own water bottle.

-- Eat local, drink local
+17. Eat local, drink local

-When in Paris, sip black coffee and eat plain croissant for breakfast.
+When in Paris, sip black coffee and eat a plain croissant for breakfast.
 Seriously, the perfect start to the day.